Policy & Advocacy

 After meeting with elected officials please fill out a Constituent Report Form!
 It is a great way to inform CHCANYS on how your meetings went and if there is anything CHCANYS should follow up on.

 CHCANYS supports policies and legislation at the federal, state, and local level that support community health centers and advance health equity for all New Yorkers.
 See below for CHCANYS’s ongoing legislative priorities and memos of support.
-For any questions, please reach out to Marie Mongeon, Senior Director of Policy and Jane Ni, Policy Analyst.
+For any questions, please reach out to Marie Mongeon, Vice President, Policy and Jane Ni, Assistant Director, Policy.

-Allow Physician Assistants to Serve as PCPs for Medicaid Managed Care Plans A6056 (Gottfried)/S.5956 (Rivera)
+Allow Physician Assistants to Serve as PCPs for Medicaid Managed Care Plans S.2124 (Rivera)

 Physician assistants are already recognized as primary care practitioners by Medicare and commercial insurers for the vital role they play in delivering comprehensive whole person health care services.
 This legislation would allow physician assistants to serve as primary care practitioners for Medicaid managed care plans.